 If you are lucky enough to access your internal storage data with a third-party app like ES File Manager prior to the photo loss, it is possible to recover your lost photos by accessing its built-in recently deleted folder.

-In case you're using ES File Manager, then you can follow the steps below to see how to recover deleted photos from it.
+In case you're using ES File Manager, then you can follow the steps below to see how to recover deleted photos/videos from it.
 The only downside here is, if you had not activated its recycle bin capability, you would not find the photo there.

 Slide the toolbar from the left and tap on Recycle Bin.